-- EPS is an important indicator of Company profitability by measuring the Company's earnings allocable to each outstanding share of common stock; - EPS aligns the interests of the Named Executive Officer with shareholders; - EPS factors in the effects of other items of compensation, such as stock options; and - EPS serves as an important measure in determining corporate profitability for the shareholders.
+- EPS is an important indicator of Company profitability by measuring the Company's earnings allocable to each outstanding share of Common Stock; - EPS aligns the interests of the Named Executive Officer with shareholders; - EPS factors in the effects of other items of compensation, such as stock options and restricted stock grants; and - EPS serves as an important measure in determining corporate profitability for the shareholders.

-The formula utilized by the Company for diluted EPS is net income divided by weighted average common diluted shares outstanding.
+The formula utilized by the Company for EPS is net income divided by weighted average common diluted shares outstanding.
 For the purposes of the Officers Incentive Compensation Plan, EPS is calculated on a fiscal year-to-date cumulative basis at each quarter end and a final calculation at fiscal year end.

-Additionally, the Board upon the recommendation of the Committee, selected ROIC as another one of its key financial metrics because:
+Additionally, the Board upon the recommendation of the Committee, selected ROIC as another one of its key financial performance metrics because: